 Students who are dismissed for attendance must sit out for a minimum of one evaluation period and then may reapply for admission for the next block.
+An exception will be made for those students dismissed for attendance who are enrolled in an externship course; they may apply for readmission the next available block without sitting out for one evaluation period.
 Students dismissed for violation of the Attendance Policy who are readmitted will return with a status of Attendance Probation and their first block will be a probationary block.